 Where is London’s street art?
 The simple answer is primarily it is found in Shoreditch , Hoxton and Spitalfields in East London but there are also impressive concentrations in Hackney Wick and Camden and Dulwich.
 Impressive London street art can be found in many other locations but it tends to be isolated examples.
-You generally won’t find street art in the West End or the posh parts like Knightsbridge.
+There are some small back street pockets of street art in the West End but you generally do not find street art in the posh parts like Knightsbridge and Mayfair.

 One exception to the “not in the West End” Rule is Banksy’s brilliant “Shop Till You Drop” which is located on Bruton Lane behind Bond St in the heart of the West End’s shopping and hotel district.